vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 date: 2019-04-23 12:43:53 +0000

 ---
-To many CIOs the promise of microservices is a lot like the promise of heaven.
+##### To many CIOs the promise of microservices is a lot like the promise of heaven after death.
 But what about right now ?
 Life is happening now !!

 > How the CIO probably hears your delightful insights on Microservices